david-prv/discord-bot/README.md

 ```
 When attached to a screen, do not use CTRL+C to detach, except you want to terminate the screen.
 Use CTRL+A+D instead.
 It will keep the screen running and detach you from it.

+# Plugins

+Read more about how to program them here: [GitHub Gists](https://gist.github.com/david-prv/d1c19335a68cd2a9e580f77d2265d0c4)

 ---------------------------------

 Mirror Repo: On the official GitHub account of [The Pirate Party of Nyrmod](https://github.com/PiratesOfNyrmod/discord-bot)